by John Salt - Updated September 2021

 Installation of a RC helicopter Gyro is very simple in most cases but there are a few important points that I should mention.

 Most gyros are mounted with two sided adhesive foam tape.
 This is supplied with the gyro and is very important not only to secure the gyro, but also allows it to function correctly.
 In the old days with mechanical RC helicopter gyros, foam tape was used to dampen vibrations that could damage the gyro itself.

-It is very important you follow the mounting instructions that came with your gyro as to how much foam tape to use in order to eliminate erroneous gyro tail rotor commands.
+It's very important you follow the mounting instructions that came with your gyro as to how much foam tape to use in order to eliminate erroneous gyro tail rotor commands.

-After you stick the RC helicopter gyro on the mounting plate with the double sided foam tape, spread a thin film of silicone caulking (clear is best) around the base of the gyro and the mounting platform it is secured to.
+After you stick the RC helicopter gyro on the mounting plate with the double sided foam tape, spread a thin film of silicone caulking around the base of the gyro and the mounting platform it is secured to.
 The thin film of caulk acts as a gasket to keep the oil from getting to the mounting tape.

 Remember, a thin coat only.
 If you goop it on heavy, the vibration isolation qualities of the foam tape will be diminished.
 It would also be very difficult to remove the gyro when servicing your heli if it is glued down with silicone.

 Most manufacturers recommend the gyro has to be placed a minimum distance from the electric motor to avoid the strong magnetic fields produced by high power electric motors that would cause erroneous gyro operation.

 This distance is usually about 5cm or more, but follow the instructions that come with your gyro when in doubt.
 Any good electric RC heli manufacturer knows this, and will have the gyro mounting plate set far enough away from the motor so it won't be an issue.